CiroArtigot/nextjs-cookie-consent-manager/README.md

+# NextJS Cookie Consent Manager

-# Free npm package for manage the cookie consent on NextJS projects
+## Free npm package for managing cookie consent in NextJS projects.
+> This npm package is intended to add cookie consent management to your NextJS project with TypeScript, using Google Consent Mode technology.

-## This package is on a beta version
+## This package is in beta version
-> This software is provided ‘as-is’, without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.
+> This software is provided "as is," without any express or implied warranty.
+The authors will not be held liable for any damages arising from the use of this software.

 ## This package works with Google Consent Mode